insurancewomen/pay-survey/README.md

 [Take the survey]("https://forms.gle/cXHLYn26WNC9pXks8")

+> [!IMPORTANT]
-I am happy to work with companies to ensure that the information is accurate and up-to-date.
+> I am happy to work with companies to ensure that the information is accurate and up-to-date.
 If you're a company representative and would like to provide information about your parental leave policy, please reach out to me on Instagram.
 Please note that I will require evidence of the policy in order to mark it as verified.

 [InsuranceWomen on Instagram](https://www.instagram.com/insurancewomen/")

+~ IW